TexasInstruments/edgeai-tensorlab/README.md

 # Jacinto-AI-Benchmark

 This repository provides a collection of scripts for various image recognition tasks such as classification, segmentation and detection.
 Scripts are provided for Model Import/Calibration, Inference and Accuracy benchmarking of Deep Neural Networks.
+This benchmarks in this repository can be run either in PC simulation mode or directly in [Jacinto 7](https://training.ti.com/jacinto7) family of SoCs, for example [TDA4VM](https://www.ti.com/product/TDA4VM).

 #### Notice